Welcome to Huntington. Our community of around 600 homes sits on the northern

 and the Capital Beltway, and of course our residents.

-The next meeting is our annual potluck Holiday Party on Thursday, December 5 in the Huntington Community Center, beginning at 7:30 PM.
+Our next meeting will be held on Thursday, March 6 in the Huntington Community Center, beginning at 7:30 PM.

 Our meetings are normally held on the first Thursday of each month beginning at 7:30 PM.